 Issues with Studio Social Authorization

-While social auth works fine for Open edX LMS, the release of Cypress version put an end to this functionality in Studio.
-We had to apply this strategy for python-social-auth, allowing you to fetch configuration from ConfigurationModels instead of django.settings.
-This module was developed by Braden MacDonald and the source code was described in details on Github.
+While social auth works fine for Open edX LMS, the release of the Cypress version ended this functionality in Studio.
+We had to apply this strategy for python-social-auth, allowing you to fetch configuration from ConfigurationModels instead of Django settings.
+This module was developed by Braden MacDonald, and the source code is described in detail on Github.

 Another Django Strategy for python-social-auth is depicted here.
-The point is, it forces your app to use Django auth, not python-third-party-auth.
+The point is that it forces your app to use Django auth, not third-party.
 As a result, this strategy was obsolete for our purposes.

 What did we do in the end?
-We surpassed this issue with a hook – if none of other strategies work, the app is forced to use third-party-auth Strategy.
-And everything seemed to be perfectly fine… until we found this article, mentioning this pull request.
-The funniest thing is, this request hadn’t been visible untill the moment it was merged with the main branch.
+We surpassed this issue with a hook – if none of the other strategies work, the app is forced to use a third-party Strategy.
+And everything seemed to be perfectly fine… until we found some article, mentioning this pull request.
+The funniest thing is that this request hadn’t been visible until the moment it was merged with the main branch.
 And while enabling all the functionality we needed, it hadn’t not work until we replaced \COMMON\ with our Active Directory name in AUTHORIZATION_URL.